brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - Learning this Async stuff has been tough
 - Trying to pick up Asynquence
 - so, i'm loving how ALL this JS stuff is starting to make sense.
 Node.js is starting to make sense now.
 However, I'm now realizing how long it's going to take to get proficient with all these tools, frameworks and best practices.
+- Started looking into RxJS, and it looks really awesome!
+- Mike started working with me this month.
+More on that later.

 ---